dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 ### **(i) Evaporation rates**

-Evaporation rates for Lake Mead are taken as the midpoint within reported ranges of measurements (Table 3)(Schmidt et al., 2016).
+Evaporation rates for Lake Mead are presently entered as the midpoint within reported ranges of measurements (Table 3)(Schmidt et al., 2016).
 Evaporation rates for Lake Mead are presently measured using state-of-the-art eddy-covariance however there is a several year delay in reporting values (Moreo, 2015).
 A sensitivity analysis found that the lower and upper bounds on Lake Mead evaporation rates for a five year study for Lake Mead draw down saw variations of 0.25 maf or less in Lake Mead storage volume.

 **Table 3.
 Reservoir evaporation rates (feet per year)**